RRaAy-H/ImageExtractor/README.md

-Based on the code in main.py and typical best practices, here’s a detailed README draft for your ImageExtractor repo:

----

 # ImageExtractor

 **ImageExtractor** is a Python-based pipeline for extracting, deduplicating, and captioning frames from videos.
 It automates video downloading, frame extraction, advanced image deduplication (pixel and semantic), OCR-based filtering, and generates descriptive captions for the resulting images.